Vyral/krissy-mireles/_posts/2020-07-13-q-whats-behind-the-surge-in-demand-in-our-market.md

 {% include youtube.html %}

-Demand is surging in our market—here’s what that means for you.&nbsp;
+<p style="text-align:center">Demand is surging in our market—here’s what that means for you.</p>&nbsp;

 Now that the shelter-in-place orders have relaxed, it’s time for a quick update on our summer real estate market.&nbsp;